gamemanual0/gm0/source/docs/software/finite-state-machines.rst

 order.
 In fact, often times, programmers will structure their code like this instead of splitting their code up into functions.
-The result is an autonomous that’s more difficult to debug, and ultimately harder to fix on the fly during a competion or other time crunch.
+The result is an autonomous that’s more difficult to debug, and ultimately harder to fix on the fly during a competition or other time crunch.

 If one drew out the state transition diagram for each of the states, for the autonomus above it'd be very linear, and the state